JaiRanchod/Desk-10-Software-Engineering-Group-Project/README.md

 <h3 align="left"><b> Project Objectives: </b> </h3>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;Our project had a focus on the relationship between individuals, creating an efficient way to find compatible housemates, with the following objectives:
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Our project had a focus on the relationship between cohabitants, creating an efficient way to find compatible housemates, with the following objectives:

 * Create a single page web app for students, aiding in their search for housemates, using mechanics similar to those seen in dating apps such as Tinder.